 Recently my Dad had open heart surgery.
 My family are not yogis or people even interested in yoga, but they were open to ways of relaxing.
 I guided us right there in the waiting room with subtlety.
 It was stressful and there was a lot of commotion… we were surrounded by other families who were anticipating the news of their loved ones also going through heart surgery.

-The affirmation I repeated in Yoga Nidra was “My lungs are healthy, my body is strong.”
+The affirmation I repeated in my yoga nidra practice was “My lungs are healthy, my body is strong.”
 It was the opposite of trying to quit… I was not trying to quit, I was allowing myself a chance to heal.
 My body and my mind changed permanently.
 I have at times wanted to smoke, but my body reacts violently against it.
 A profound change in my life.

 My body assumed a state of truth about what is good and right for me.
 My body decided to regulate itself and now I am able to listen.
 Even my diet changed easily and naturally.
 Without trying, I have lost 25 pounds that have stayed off (which debunks the myth that people who quit smoking gain weight!).
 When I am tired or restless or feeling emotionally or physically stuck, I do Yoga Nidra and drop into myself, and become my ‘beingness’ again.